-We have a blocking mechanism in place that only one device can update the identity’s history on a single point in time.
+We have a blocking mechanism in place that allows only one device to update the identity’s history on a single point in time.

-The transport layer is also responsible to keep track of the versions used on the actual devices and the possible upgrade of the respective data structures locally and for the device synchronization.
+The transport layer is also responsible for keeping track of the versions used on the actual devices and the possible upgrade of the respective data structures locally and for the device synchronization.